 You’re able to tune the X30, much like any other kart engine out there, in a few different ways.
 These can range from upgrading overall performance, netting better fuel consumption, tweaking it for a higher top speed, and many other things.
 I’d recommend that you take it to a mechanic in the know before attempting the more finicky things for yourself.

 An easier thing you can do is to sand down the crankcase’s intake duct within your X30, as this will get rid of CNC imperfections from manufacture to allow for better engine airflow and therefore better combustion.

-What Makes The X30 So Loved?
+What Makes The X30 So Good?

+However, compared to regular 2-stroke engines that are usually very maintenance-heavy, the X30 is very reliable.
+Anything that goes wrong is easily fixed.
 Things like the power valve are non-existent in order to avoid a whole host of problems caused by inexperience.
-Maximum RPM is overall limited to 15,000; more than ample for power output yet not running too high in order to increase overall engine longevity.
+RPM is limited to 15,000, which is more than ample for power output, yet not running too high in order to increase overall engine longevity.

 The X30, while not topping out horsepower or RPM charts, is a consistent and highly satisfying engine to drive.
 It combines simplicity with raw performance, ease of maintenance, and exciting modification potential.